mawerty/Codellama-tuning/README.md

 }
 ```

-This data was created by adapting snippets from the official `requests` documentation and adding variations to cover common uses (GET/POST, params, headers, JSON, sessions, etc.).
-You can optionally run `scripts/verify_completions.py` to perform a basic check that the completion code runs.
+The prompt/completion pairs cover common requests use cases (GET/POST, params, headers, JSON, sessions, etc.).
+Initial examples were generated with AI assistance (primarily using Google Gemini) based on descriptions of desired requests functionality.
+Following generation, the completion code snippets were verified for basic execution using to ensure they run without immediate syntax errors or simple runtime exceptions against test endpoints.

 ## How to Use